[europa.eu]

 Under the authority of Günter Verheugen 1.4 billion Euros from the EU

-budget are dedicated to security research
+budget are dedicated to security research.
+The recently launched call for

 proposals is focusing on subjects fight against terrorism, protection of